8 Weight Is The Main Nutritional Factor Influencing Fertility

 Infertility due to obesity is much more complicated than infertility due to fasting or underweight.
 It is a multifactorial process and factors are adding up and interacting with each other.
 Studies from North Europe show that infertility in obese men is 36-53% higher than in normal weight men.

-Some factors are directly due to the growing adipose tissue (leptin resistance, testosterone-estrogen imbalance), but others depend more on the metabolic health of the men (inflammation insulin).
+The testosterone-estrogen imbalance in obese men is directly correlated to the growing adipose tissue, but other factors impacting fertility such as leptin resistance, inflammation, insulin resistance depend more on the metabolic health of the men.
 While some men with obesity struggle with infertility, others become fathers without problems.

 Leptin: Growing adipose tissue causes an increase in leptin blood levels.
 As the adipose tissue keeps growing and leptin blood concentrations are chronically high, leptin resistance develops.
 This means that leptin will be less efficient in regulating the HPG axis.
 Less effective leptin means less secretion of GnRH, less LH and less FSH.
 Sperm and testosterone production are not stimulated sufficiently and decline.